gregberns/Talk-APragmaticApproachToFunctionalProgramming/Readme.md

 # A Pragmatic Approach to Functional Programming

-This repository is a series of talks on: A Pragmatic Approach to Functional Programming in C#
+This repository is a series of talks on a Pragmatic Approach to Functional Programming in C#

 It may also be applicable to TypeScript developers, and any other devs that are open to new ideas.